Sleep surgery: Background

-The Wisconsin Sleep Cohort Study, a longitudinal study of the natural history of obstructive sleep apnea (OSA), found that of a random sample (602 employed men and women, 30–60 years old) the prevalence of OSA (5 or more events/hr) was 9% for women and 24% for men.
-However, the study found that among sleepy patients in this group, 2% of women and 4% of men met criteria for obstructive sleep apnea syndrome (OSAS).
-Those who snored habitually, were more likely to have an AHI of 15 or more.
+The prevalence of OSA (5 or more events/hr) is about 9% for women and 24% for men.
+Among sleepy patients in this group, 2% of women and 4% of men meet criteria for obstructive sleep apnea syndrome (OSAS).
+Those who snore habitually are more likely to have an AHI of 15 or more.

-Clinical results
+Non surgical treatments for sleep disordered breathing include continuous positive airway pressure (CPAP), mandibular advancement splints, and tongue retaining devices.

+Sleep surgery aims to reduce daytime sleepiness, increase quality of life, and improve parameters recorded on polysomnography.
+In general, all the procedures achieve this by removing or preventing obstruction of the upper airway during sleep.

+Choice of procedure

-Most obstructive sleep apnea sufferers have multiple points of obstruction in their airway and therefore require multilevel sleep surgery in order to maximize the efficacy of treatment.
-A systematic review of the literature and meta-analysis showed that multilevel sleep surgery achieves a 60.3% apnea hypopnea index (AHI) reduction.
+Most people with OSA have multiple points of obstruction in their airway and therefore require multilevel sleep surgery in order to maximize the efficacy of treatment.
+Multilevel sleep surgery achieves a 60.3% AHI reduction.
 This reduction in sleep apnea severity via surgical means compares well against the AHI reduction for best case CPAP patients where an overall AHI reduction of 66% was achieved.
-Even single level surgical intervention in sleep apnea, which demonstrates a lesser degree of AHI reduction, showed a 31% survival benefit when compared against those using CPAP as therapy.
+Even single level surgical intervention in sleep apnea, which demonstrates a lesser degree of AHI reduction, shows a 31% survival benefit when compared against those using CPAP as therapy.

-In children

-Children with obstructive sleep apnea typically have enlarged tonsils and adenoid tissue.
-Surgery on children is over 80% successful by simply performing an adenoidectomy and tonsillectomy.
-Those less likely to benefit from an adenotonsillectomy are obese children and those with other medical problems, such as Down Syndrome.